SAP-samples/abap-cheat-sheets/03_ABAP_SQL.md

 > - There are more join variants and syntax options available.
 See the ABAP Keyword Documentation on [joins](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapselect_join.htm) for more information.
 > - There a more syntax options and contexts for `UNION`, `INTERSECT`, and `EXCEPT`.
 Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapunion.htm).
+> - `MERGE` statements allow modification operations on a data source by evaluating another data source.
+Find more information [here](#merge-modification-operations-on-a-data-source-by-evaluating-another-data-source).

 <p align="right"><a href="#top">⬆️ back to top</a></p>